opnfv/opnfvdocs/docs/release/overview.rst

 * OPNFV feature test cases include basic telecom feature testing from OPNFV projects;
   for example nfv-kvm, sfc, ipv6, Parser, Availability and SDN VPN

+With the addition of the Network Service Benchmarking (NSB) initiative, it is possible to use Yardstick NSB for benchmarking the performance of VNFs and Network Services.

 System Evaluation and compliance testing
 ========================================